philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 Scripts are adapted from Nina Therkildsen's lab's genomic-data-analysis repository (https://github.com/therkildsen-lab/genomic-data-analysis).

+Scripts are found in the Scripts directory and intermediate files in the Files directory unless otherwise noted.

 ## Start by identifying a list of SNPs for further analysis.

 This SNP list was generated to ensure that analyses are run on the same loci across all 4 populations.

 Unless otherwise noted, this list of SNPs was used for all subsequent analyses.

-Filters used to generate a list of SNPs: minimum depth filters that corresponded to 1x per individual, maximum depth filters corresponding to 15x per individual, a minimum individual filter of 50% of the total number of individuals (111), a map quality filter of 30, a minimum allele frequency filter of 0.001, and a SNP p-value of 10-6.
+Filters used to generate a list of SNPs: minimum depth filters that corresponded to 1x per individual, maximum depth filters corresponding to 15x per individual, a minimum individual filter of 50% of the total number of individuals (111), a map quality filter of 30, a minimum allele frequency filter of 0.001, and a SNP p-value of 0.000001.

 Transitions were excluded in all subsequent analyses.